What is a Climate Feedback Loop?

 The cascading effects of climate change can have unforeseen consequences.
 These are the climate feedback loops that either amplify or reduce the effects of climate change.

 Think of it as a domino effect:

-- POSITIVE FEEDBACK LOOP: In a positive feedback loop, an initial warming triggers a feedback to amplify the effects warming.
+- POSITIVE FEEDBACK LOOP: In a positive feedback loop, an initial warming triggers feedback to amplify the effects of warming.

 So once you begin taking climate out of its balance, these positive and negative feedback loops start to kick in.
-Then, they can go beyond our ability to control it.
+Then, they can go beyond our ability to control them.

 Negative climate feedback loops